openapistack/openapi-client-axios/DOCS.md

 ### .init()

-Initalizes OpenAPIClientAxios and creates the axios client instance.
+Initalizes OpenAPIClientAxios

-The init() method should be called right after creating a new instance of OpenAPIClientAxios.

-Returns a promise of the axios instance.
+Returns a promise of the created member axios instance.

+1. Parses the input definition into a JS object.
+If the input definition is a URL, it will be resolved
+2. (optional) Validates the definition object
+3. Dereferences the definition for use.
+Will resolve any remote $refs
+4. Creates the member axios instance
+5. Sets `api.initialised = true` and returns the created axios instance

 Example:
 ```javascript